TrainWeb.org Facebook Page

 Light rail's Timonium Station is a short distance north of where the NC's had been and adjacent an entrance to the Maryland State Fairgrounds.

 This area's use as a fairgrounds dates to 1879.
 According to info in Wikipedia, that was one year after a new NC alignment through Lutherville cut through the fairgrounds there.
-Ironically, the NC became the primary way to get to these new fairgrounds, pre-automobile and pre-light rail.
+Ironically, NC became the primary way to get to these new fairgrounds, pre-automobile and pre-light rail.

 Link: 1879?